 It is present in each of our lines of business and in enterprise activities conducted by Bank of America Corporation ("BAC" or the "Parent") and its Subsidiaries.
 The Bank of America Corporation Liquidity Risk Policy ("BAC LRP") establishes requirements and accountabilities for managing liquidity risk at BAC and its Subsidiaries in conformity with applicable laws, rules and regulations.
-The BAC LRP permits Subsidiary- or branch-specific liquidity risk policies as deemed necessary by regulatory requirement.
 The BAC LRP also outlines requirements for uniformity in liquidity risk management practices in alignment with the Bank of America Risk Framework and BAC Risk Appetite Statement.

 Bank of America, National Association Hong Kong Branch ("BANA Hong Kong") is a branch of Bank of America, National Association that adheres to global standards for liquidity risk management, as established by the BAC LRP.
 The BAC LRP permits Subsidiary- or branch-specific liquidity risk policies as deemed necessary by Global Risk Management ("GRM") or by regulatory requirement.
-The purpose of BANA Hong Kong Liquidity Risk Policy ("BANA Hong Kong LRP") is to establish specific local governance, controls, and risk management practices necessary to monitor and manage liquidity risk within BANA Hong Kong in accordance with local regulatory requirements and BANA Hong Kong's unique liquidity risk profile.
+The purpose of BANA Hong Kong Liquidity Risk Policy ("BANA Hong Kong LRP") is to establish specific local governance, controls, and risk management practices necessary to monitor and manage liquidity risk within BANA Hong Kong in accordance with local regulatory requirements and tailored to BANA Hong Kong's unique liquidity risk profile.
+The BANA Hong Kong LRP is used to articulate differences from the BAC LRP and should be reviewed in conjunction with the BAC LRP to provide comprehensive background and context.

-As described in the Risk Framework, BAC assigns clear accountability for managing risk across three lines of defense: 1) Front Line Units ("FLUs"); 2) independent risk management; and 3) Corporate Audit.
+As described in the Risk Framework, BAC assigns clear accountability for managing risk across three lines of defense: 1) front line units ("FLUs"); 2) independent risk management; and 3) Corporate Audit.
 All of BANA Hong Kong's lines of business are categorized as FLUs; in addition, certain areas within Company-wide control functions are also categorized as FLUs.
-For example, Treasury is a FLU responsible for managing BANA Hong Kong's liquidity and funding position
+For example, Treasury is a FLU responsible for managing BANA Hong Kong's liquidity and funding position.